nstarman/2019-10-22-dotAstronomy-Plotting-Workshop/README.md

 <a id="plotly-general-reference"></a>
 ### [Plotly General Reference](notebooks/plotly_general_reference.ipynb)

 This notebook covers the basic features of Plotly Version 4 -- a major update making plotly work entirely offline and overhauling the API.
-It is much improved and if you disliked the Plotly of yester-year (I did), Version 4 should make you reconsider.
+It is much improved and if you disliked the Plotly of yesteryear (I did), Version 4 should make you reconsider.
 This notebook draws heavily from the Plotly documentation which, though improving, is still fairly unorganized.
 Hopefully this notebook will present a more coherent picture of Plotly's considerable capabilities.

 This notebook has worked examples showing:

 - plotly_express, from simple plots to animated plots
-- the objet-oriented API
+- the object-oriented API

 *Try making some of these plots with your data.*